 Postpartum Doula Support

-Postpartum Doulas are supportive providers who are professionally trained in postpartum adjustment for parents, maternal healing and recovery, newborn characteristics, care, feeding, and development, and the promotion of parent-infant bonding.
+Postpartum Doulas are professionally trained in maternal healing and recovery, newborn care, feeding, and development, and the promoting bonding between parents and their infants.

 Coming into the home during the fourth trimester following birth, the doula’s role is to provide education, nonjudgmental support and companionship; and to assist with newborn care and family adjustment, meal preparation and light household tasks.